 6 questions to ask before you sign

-Anyone who's done heat pump installation for years should answer all of these without hesitation.
-If they hedge, you're talking to the wrong company:
+Anyone who's done heat pump installation for years should answer all of these on the first call:

 - Will this work below zero?